States are vying for money to start ‘hydrogen hubs.’ What are they? - NewsBreak

 States are vying for money to start ‘hydrogen hubs.’
 What are they?

-The Refhyne hydrogen production plant at the Shell Energy and Chemicals Park Rheinland on July 02, 2021 in Wesseling, Germany.
-(Photo by Andreas Rentz/Getty Images)
+Shell opened a green-tech hydrogen production facility, REPHYNE, in Wesseling, Germany, in 2021 at the Shell Energy and Chemicals Park Rheinland to produce sustainable fuel for aircraft.
+(Andreas Rentz/Getty Images)

 Across the country, states are inking agreements with neighbors or striking out on their own to pursue billions in federal funding to set up “hydrogen hubs,” clustered centers for production, storage and use of the gas that many see as a crucial piece of the puzzle for decarbonizing the U.S. economy.